schneidy/schneidy.github.io/_posts/2016-07-14-adventures-in-dc.md

-As a result of the afternoon discussion, a new network was started between everyone in attendance where we exchange ideas, are now in closer communication to start larger initiatives, and tossing around the idea of quarterly meetings (possibly in person every now and then).
+As a result of the afternoon discussion, a new network was started among everyone in attendance where we exchange ideas, are now in closer communication to start larger initiatives, and tossing around the idea of quarterly meetings (possibly in person every now and then).